The Trademarks Law Review: Israel

 The proprietor may also be entitled to monetary relief, such as damages or an account of profit.
 In an action that concerns an unregistered well-known mark, the plaintiff would be entitled to injunctive relief only.

-In an action based on common-law rights, such as passing off, statutory damages for up to 100,000 new Israeli shekels for all the events of a particular infringement are available to the plaintiff.
+In an action based on common law rights, such as passing off, statutory damages for up to 100,000 Israeli shekels for all the events of a particular infringement are available to the plaintiff.

 Other enforcement proceedings